The theology company logo

 First error correction, then transmission protocols etc. The user's input must bore down to the physical layer, travel whatever distance and then burrow back up to the user's output

-So let the alphabet of discrete events in the life of the universe has aleph(0) elements.
-The physical observation of discrete (quantum) events (particles) in the universe is supported by the mathematical theory of communication.
+So let the alphabet of discrete events in the life of the Universe has ℵ0 elements.
+The physical observation of discrete (quantum) events (particles) in the Universe is supported by the mathematical theory of communication.
 The role of error correcting codes in communication theory is to make the distance between valid codewords so great that there is a suitable infinitesimal chance of confusion.
 If the role of the physical events in the world is communication, we would expect to find a fundamental alphabet of discrete events.

 [page 169]